-The proposed design models the fact that a Interactable :
+The proposed design models the fact that an Interactable :

 - occupies a list of cells : method List<DiscreteCoordinates> getCurrentCells(); - when occupying a cell, can make it non-traversable by others (it can prevent other Interactable from investing the cell it occupies) : method boolean takeCellSpace().
-An Interactable for which boolean takeCellSpace() returns true will be called "non-traversable" in the rest of the statement (of course, whether it's traversable or not may depend on various conditions and need not always be true or false); - indicates with a Boolean method whether it accepts distant interactions : method boolean isViewInteractable(); - and indicates with a Boolean method if it accepts contact interactions : method boolean isCellInteractable().
+An Interactable for which boolean takeCellSpace() returns true will be called "non-traversable" in the rest of the statement (of course, whether it's traversable or not may depend on various conditions and need not always be true or false); - indicates whether it accepts distant interactions : method boolean isViewInteractable(); - and indicates if it accepts contact interactions : method boolean isCellInteractable().